-I’m not a mind reader but my guess is that you’re tired of making credit card payments.
+I'm not a mind reader, but I guess that you're tired of making credit card payments.

 You carry so much debt that you've lost hope of ever being debt-free–at least within the next few years.
 Maybe you haven't even thought about the next few years.
 All you know is that having revolving debt is sucking the happiness out of your life.

 Do you continue buying things you can't afford and hope that you won't outlive your debt?
 Of course not.
 If you're reading this blog, you're an action taker who doesn't settle for mediocracy.